Des-Tpt/NovelSpheres/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+Beside that, to lanch my project, you will need environment variables of MongoDB, Cloudinary and Jwt.
+How to find or make it?
+Just trying...

 ## Learn More

 To learn more about Next.js, take a look at the following resources: